Butane Can Disposal: All You Need to Know

 Camp stoves are a huge part of the outdoor overnight experience, and as nature lovers, we want to make sure we’re disposing of the used fuel cans correctly.

-We hope this butane can disposal guide helps you get rid of your empty cans safely and organize your camping gear.
+We hope this guide on how to dispose of butane cans helps you get rid of your empty cans safely and get on top of your camping gear organization.

 Where do you take your old cans?
 Let us know in the comments and don’t forget to share this with your camping buddies.